 Online Biology, Chemistry, French, & Spanish Placement Exams

-|July 31||Evaluate the Student Health Insurance Plan and Decide Whether to Waive||The Harvard University Student Health Program is comprised of the Student Health Fee (required of all undergraduates and guarantees access to most medical services) and the Student Health Insurance Plan.
-Since Massachusetts requires all enrolled students to have health insurance, undergraduates are automatically enrolled in the Student Health Insurance Program, which may be waived if another form of insurance offers the same or comparable coverage.
+|July 31||Evaluate the Student Health Insurance Plan and Decide Whether to Waive||The Harvard University Student Health Program is comprised of the Student Health Fee (required of all undergraduates and guarantees access to most medical services including internal medicine and specialty care) and the Student Health Insurance Plan (provides major medical coverage throughout the United States and abroad).
+Since Massachusetts requires all enrolled students to have health insurance, undergraduates are automatically enrolled in and charged for the Student Health Insurance Program, which may be waived if another form of insurance offers the same or comparable coverage.
 Students and families should review coverage and, if applicable, waive the Harvard insurance.
 Waivers are not automatically renewed and must be completed either each term or academic year.
 Dental insurance is available; enrollment and renewal are not automatic.|

-|Aug 15||Pay Fall Charges||A link to your student account will be sent to your Harvard email address in mid-July.
+|Aug 14||Pay Fall Tuition and Charges||A link to your student account will be sent to your Harvard email address in mid-July.
 Parents and others may view the account and pay charges if established as delegates.|

-|Aug 22||Move-in Day for the Class of 2021||Most freshmen will move in on August 22; those participating in pre-orientation will arrive on the date specified by the program.
+|Aug 26||Move-in Day for the Class of 2024||Most first-year students will move in on August 26.
 All students must be in residence by 3:00 pm; required orientation activities for students begin at 7:00 pm.
 Move-in instructions will be emailed in late July, and programming will be offered for families during the day.
 Families should depart in the evening.|

 |Aug 31||Varsity Athletics Interest||If interested in a varsity sport, contact the appropriate head coach.|